m27315/git-lfs-wiki/Tutorial.md

 ## LFS pointer files (Advanced) ##

 Git LFS stores a pointer file in the git repo in lieu of the real large file.
 The pointer is swapped out for the real file at checkout (using `smudge` and `clean`).
+The `smudge` and `clean` filters are part of core Git and are designed to allow changing a file on checkout (`smudge`) and on commit (`clean`).
+Git LFS uses these techniques to replace the pointer files with the actual large files that are in use.

 Normally, you would never see it, but for the curious, you can view the pointer file by `git show HEAD:{filename}`, for example:

 `cat cat.bin`